Chaitanya-45/NariVriddhi/Documentation-wampserver.md

 ### Introduction

-This document provides instructions on setting up the database for the [Codeoholics Web Portal] project using WampServer.
+This document provides instructions on setting up the database for the project using WampServer.
 The project uses a MySQL database to manage user information for sign-up and login functionality.

 ### Prerequisites